jerkypaisen/PlayMovieButtons/README.md

 ## How to use
-1.First, place the button on the wall.
+1. First, place the button on the wall.

-2.Next, set the "/pmb \<your movie URL\>" command.
+2. Next, set the "/pmb \<your movie URL\>" command.
 At this time, the end of the movie URL must be the extension of the video.

-3.Finally, press the button, the video you set will start playing..
+3. Finally, press the button, the video you set will start playing..

 ## Permissions